yuegao04/docs/docs/application/environment.md

 # Environment

-The environment is the target of service deployment and is managed under the project.
+An environment is the target of service deployment.
+A project may contain multiple environments.

 ## View the Environment List